jonathanhogg/flitter/docs/language.md

 A let binding of this form may only have one name (or semicolon-separated list of names for an unpacked vector binding) followed by an `=`, a newline and then an indented sequence of expressions.
-This *sequence let* may contain any multi-line sequence expressions, the same as the body of a function or a loop.
-This is particularly useful for binding nested node structures to a name.
+This *sequence let* may contain any multi-line sequence expressions, the same as the body of a function.
+This includes [conditionals](#conditionals) and [for loops](#for-loops), and is particularly useful for binding complex nested node structures to a name.

 If a semicolon-separated name list is provided in a sequence let, then the names will be bound to values following the unpacking logic described above,